Black and gold logo with griffin for The Bestselling Author

 Comparison with Other Bestseller Lists

-While the New York Times Bestseller List is considered one of the most prestigious, it is not the only major book ranking system.
+While the New York Times bestseller list is considered one of the most prestigious, it is not the only major book ranking system.
 Here’s how it compares to other bestseller lists:

 • Amazon Bestseller List – Updated hourly based on real-time sales data, Amazon’s list reflects direct consumer purchasing behavior but can be influenced by short-term promotional campaigns.